UCLA Extension Winter School in collaboration with ASEEDER

 What certificates will students receive upon participating in the program?

-2. Students who participate in the credit course "Introduction to Statistics and Quantitative Methods" (4 credits) will receive an official completion certificate, transcript, and credits upon meeting all course requirements.
+Students will receive an official completion certificate, transcript, and credits upon meeting all course requirements.

 Information